endurantgames/cosmiclegends/src/advancement.md

   - Add one Skill.
   - Add one Power Word from any class.
   - Add one Fighting Style.
-- If you were the Spotlight Hero, increase any one Facet by 1.
+- If you had the Spotlight, increase any one Facet by 1.
-- (optional) Change one of your Motivations to any other word.
+- (optional) Change one of your Ideals to any other word.
-- (optional) Change your Story Arc if you haven't already completed it.
+- (optional) Change your Opportunity if you haven't already taken it.

 At the end of each Volume:

 - Pick a new Class ability from the new Volume or a previous Volume.
-- Create a new Story Arc for the new Volume.
+- Create a new Opportunity for the new Volume.
-- (optional) Retcon one of the following: your Class, your Personal Power Word choices, your Fighting Style choice(s), your Skill choices, or your Nova Power Words.
+- (optional) Change one of the following: your Personal Power Word choices, your Fighting Style choice(s), your Skill choices, or your Nova Power Words.
-- (optional) Choose a new Costume, Symbol, or Hero Name.
+- (optional) Choose a new Costume, Symbol, and/or Hero Name.